salonijoshi1980/salonijoshi1980/README.md

-<h1 align="center"> Hi there, I'm Saloni Joshi👋</h1>

-Welcome to my GitHub profile!<br><br>💡 Curious Learner | Problem-Solver | Explorer
+# 🌸 Saloni’s Living Journal

+> “Every time I watch an airplane carve through the sky near my home,
+> I imagine myself on board, flying toward new ideas and uncharted horizons.”

+That vision carried me through some of the hardest moments of my life.
+It’s why I code, why I write, why I talk to strangers in my way..
+Because life isn’t just about arriving somewhere — it’s about *collecting encounters along the way*.

+---

+## 🌱 Chapter 1: Finding Tech in Chaos

+I first met technology not in a shiny lab or top-tier college — but in late-night struggles, self-learning, and curiosity.
+Where others saw obstacles, I saw patterns waiting to be solved.

-A few months ago, I started my journey in tech with nothing but curiosity.
+SO, A few year ago, I started my journey in tech with nothing but curiosity.
 Since then, I’ve explored web development, open source, and competitive programming, learning that progress comes from consistency, not perfection.
+- Built my first projects with **HTML, CSS, JS**.
+- Entered open source without knowing what PRs were and ranked well too.
+- Slowly found myself in communities where *dreamers build together*.

 I've realized that challenges are not obstacles but stepping stones—from struggling with basic logic to solving problems, every bit of effort counts.
-Right now, I’m diving deeper into data structures, algorithms, JavaScript, and backend development while sharpening my problem-solving skills.
+Right now, I’m diving deeper into data structures, algorithms, operating system, and other core-cs while sharpening my problem-solving skills.

 Every challenge I solve reminds me that growth🌸 is a process where you have to keep patience while going and stay calm, and I’m here for it.